 Firehouse Art Center’s Art Attack program is designed especially for children living at Casa de la Esperanza, a residential community dedicated to helping agricultural workers and their families.
 During the school year, 4-12 students are involved in weekly classes that explore creativity, group acceptance, cooperation, project planning, and exposure to varied ways of art creating.
 The purpose of Art Attack is to provide a space to create outside the classroom setting, while still providing structure and access to instruction and feedback.

-Covid 19 changes- Art Attack is now offered online virtually.
-Our bilingual instructor is Joyanna Gittings.
+Our bilingual art instructor is Joyanna Gittings.
 Her Studio, Obra Arts Studio and Salón, is located in Downtown Longmont, with a mission of promoting visual arts and fostering their power as a vehicle for cross-cultural connection in her community.
 Her work flows by one central theme: tenderness.
 She works to bring tenderness to everyday life with her paintings, to make it tangible and brilliant and so fiercely evident it physically warms the viewer.